THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Prince Betoambari was a sickly child, and his father feared for his health.
 The king meditated and was told to perform the Dole-dole ceremony.
 The prince grew up strong and healthy, so the king decreed that all children under the age of five should have this ritual.

-The baby is stripped down to their diaper.
+One woman is in charge of the ceremony.
+She strips the baby down to their diaper.
 Special herbs are burnt in a small fire, and the smoke is cupped and “poured” over the child.
-Then the child is held up over the smoke belly down, then belly up.
-A small piece of broiled fish is fed to the child, and then they are laid down on a big palm and rubbed with some kind of oil (mineral? it was clear).
+Then the woman holds the child over the smoke belly down, then belly up.
+She feeds a small piece of broiled fish to the child, and then the mother lays the child down on a big palm and rubs some kind of oil (mineral? it was clear) over the baby’s skin.
 Of course, most of the time the baby is pretty upset and crying, and the women are alternately trying to soothe or wrestle the wriggling child into the ceremony.

 For more information about the Posuo, read Posuo, space and women: Buton community’s customary tradition and its preservation.